0x3EF8/WordCloud-Generator/README.md

 # Word Cloud Generator

 A simple script that turns your text into a word cloud.
-It was put together by 0x3ef8 to help visualize the most common words in a fun and colorful way.
+It helps visualize the most common words in a fun and colorful way.
 You can use it to create word clouds from any text file, like reviews or notes.

 ![Alt text](image.png)